bentasker/HLS-Stream-Creator/README.md

 	-l		Input is a live stream
 	-f		Foreground encoding only (adaptive non-live streams only) -S		Name of a subdirectory to put segments into
+	-2		Use two-pass encoding
+	-q [quality]	Change encoding to CFR with [quality]
+	-C		Use constant bitrate as opposed to variable bitrate
 ```